ai-ptd-dev/ptd-python-cli/.opencode/command/transpile.md

 ## Instructions:

-1. **Detect Changes**: Look at the git status output above to identify modified Ruby files (.rb)
+1. **Detect Changes**: Look at the git status output above to identify modified Python files (.py)
-2. **Analyze Changes**: Review the git diff to understand what changed in each Ruby file
+2. **Analyze Changes**: Review the git diff to understand what changed in each Python file
-3. **Transpile to Rust**: For each changed Ruby file:
+3. **Transpile to Rust**: For each changed Python file:
-   - Find the corresponding Rust file (e.g., src/commands/hello.rb → src/commands/hello.rs)
+   - Find the corresponding Rust file (e.g., src/basiccli/commands/hello.py → src/commands/hello.rs)
    - Apply the equivalent changes to the Rust implementation
-   - Ensure the Rust code follows idiomatic patterns and matches the Ruby functionality exactly
+   - Ensure the Rust code follows idiomatic patterns and matches the Python functionality exactly
    - Handle any new error cases or edge cases introduced

 4. **Test the Changes**:
    - Run the Rust tests: `cargo test`
-   - Run the Ruby tests: `bundle exec rspec`
+   - Run the Python tests: `python -m pytest`
    - Ensure all tests pass

 5. **Lint and Format**: